MaazMS/Kubernetes/components_doc/Volume.md

 Ephemeral volume create when pod is created, when pod die Ephemeral volume is destroy.
 **Durable**
 1. Durable volume create when pod is created, but data persist inside the volume even after pod die.
 2.We can refer this volume another new pod with to make use of data exit already and create new data on top of that volume.

+### emptyDir
+1. create empty directory first created when pod is assigned to a nod.
+2. stay as pod is running.
+3. One pod is removed from node emptyDir is deleted forever.
+* usecae
+   1. Temporary space
+   2. TO share same data with multiple container in same pod.
+### HostPath
+1. Hostpath is one of the directory of worker nodes as volume inside the pod.
+2. Data inside the hostpath is remain even after the pod is die.
+3. if pod is die and schedule with same worker node the previous is used by that pod.